syncfusion-content/uwp-docs/uwp/SfSchedule/Appointments.md

 {% endhighlight %}

-N>**Note:** You can inherit this class from `INotifyPropertyChanged` for dynamic changes in custom data.
+N> You can inherit this class from `INotifyPropertyChanged` for dynamic changes in custom data.

 You can map those properties of `Meeting` class with our SfSchedule control by using `ScheduleAppointmentMapping`.
 {% tabs %}
 {% highlight c# %}

         // Schedule data mapping for custom appointments ScheduleAppointmentMapping dataMapping = new ScheduleAppointmentMapping();
             dataMapping.SubjectMapping = "EventName";
             dataMapping.StartTimeMapping = "From";